-|Level 1||Native functions||You should not be using this unless there is no generic library (level 2) for your language.||
+|Level 1||Native functions||You should not be using native functions unless there is no generic library (level 2) for your chosen programming language.||

 |Level 2||Generic library||The right choice if you don't want to keep installing specific libraries for each web service you use.
-Although this may require some added effort from you to use the specific format used by each service unless it is supported by the library.||Guzzle|
+This may, however, require some added effort on your part to work with the specific format used by each service (unless it is supported by the library).||Guzzle|

-|Level 3||Specific library for a service||The best choice if you want to go faster in your implementation of a specific service.
-It will take care of the technical layer for you and you only have to implement your business logic.||HAPI Client|
+|Level 3||Specific library for a service||The ideal choice if you want to go faster in your implementation of a specific service.
+It will take care of the technical layer for you, meaning you only have to implement your business logic.||HAPI Client|

-|Level 4||Plug-and-play solution||It uses a level 2 or 3 library and on top of that, it already implements a business logic adapted to the project it is made for (CMS, shop, etc.).||See our partners|
+|Level 4||Plug-and-play solution||Built on top of a level 2 or 3 library, it also implements the business logic for the specific service it is designed for (CMS, webshop, etc.).||See our partners|